deterbold/CdP/content/event/Maria Ruotsalainen talk/index.md

   country:

-summary: The rise and fall of the Overwatch League
+summary: 'The rise and fall of the Overwatch League'

-abstract: In my talk, I focus on esports as a contemporary cultural video game phenomenon through one case: The Overwatch League.
+abstract: "In my talk, I focus on esports as a contemporary cultural video game phenomenon through one case: The Overwatch League."

 # Insert here the event start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.